 Cross Country Ski TrailsSoda Springs Nordic Ski Association

-Trail conditions: (208) 547-2600.
+Trail conditions: Click the link on the left or call (208) 547-2600.
 A ski trail maps is located at the bottom of this page.
 Kelly Park is located within Soda springs and offers about 7 kilometers (about 4 miles) of cross country ski trails.
 Bailey Creek Ski Trails are located about 6 miles outside of Soda Springs.
 Volunteers groom these trails for skate and classic skiing.
 The trails have been laid out in a series of interconnecting loops that offer a wide variety of touring and training options for all levels of skiers.
 Ski trails are groomed using a Yamaha VKPro snowmobile; a YTS Ginzugroomer with track-setter, and a roller compactor.